Cassava starch, Cardboard waste

 Cardbond

-In the project compostability is seen as the ultimate recycling process, where the material undergoes a closed loop system by eventually going back to the ground.
-The research on bioplastics brought to the disillusionment of bioplastics because of toxic waste used to produce a truly waterproof material.
-After a series of experiments creating DIY bioplastics using cornstarch the attention shifted towards composite materials.
-Cardbond, developed during the first lockdown, had to be composed of materials sourced locally and the only workshop available was a household kitchen.
+In the project, compostability is seen as the ultimate recycling process, where the material is part of a closed-loop system, eventually going back to the ground.
+After a series of experiments creating DIY bioplastics using cornstarch, the attention shifted towards composite materials.
+Cardbond was developed during the first lockdown, it is composed of materials sourced locally and the only workshop available was a household kitchen.
 The latter resulted in a material that needs little energy and processes to be produced.
-The absence of workshops and therefore the inability to physically test the application of the material gave space to speculate in-depth on possible applications.
-The latter was explored with animated 3D illustrations.
+The absence of workshops and therefore the inability to physically test the application of the material, gave space to speculate in-depth on possible applications.

 Having the consistency of wood, Cardbond can be used to build furniture due to its structural properties as well as waterproofed vessels for vases, plant pots or bowls.
-The waterproofing was informed by an extensive research on biocompatible materials and the most successful of them all, regarding price, provenance and effectiveness was a rosin based pitch.
-The pitch, used to waterproof wooden boats before the industrial revolution, consists of Rosin a byproduct of turpentine with added powdered clay and natural earth pigments.
+The waterproofing was informed by extensive research on biocompatible materials and the most successful, in regards to price, provenance and effectiveness, was a rosin-based pitch.
+The pitch, used to waterproof wooden boats, consists of rosin, a byproduct of turpentine, with added powdered clay and natural earth pigments.

-The making process consists in mulching the cardboard in water, blending it and then mixing it with a pre-cooked cassava glue.
-The mixture obtains a clay like quality and can therefore be moulded using the slab building technique.
+The making process consists in mulching the cardboard in water, blending it and then mixing it with pre-cooked cassava glue.
+The mixture obtains a clay-like quality and can therefore be moulded using the slab-building technique.
 The material is placed evenly on a flat surface and dried to a malleable point.
 Once the slab is malleable the surface can be cut and shaped in different fashions.
 The waterproofing consists in melting the rosin pitch over a hob, adding clay powder and a drop of vegetable oil.
-The rosin pitch is then applied by pouring and using a heat gun to even it out.
+The rosin pitch is then applied by pouring and using a heat gun to even it out the material consistency.

 Ingredients

-Cardboard, cassava starch, iron oxides, rosin, clay, vegetable oil, natural earth pigments.
+Cardboard wasre, cassava starch, iron oxide, rosin, clay, vegetable oil, natural earth pigments

 Credits